kptdev/kpt/site/content/en/reference/pkg/get/_index.md

   URI of a git repository containing 1 or more packages as subdirectories.
   In most cases the .git suffix should be specified to delimit the REPO_URI from the PKG_PATH, but this is not required for widely recognized repo prefixes.
-If get cannot parse the repo for the directory and version, then it will print an error asking for '.git' to be specified as part of the argument. e.g. https://github.com/kubernetes/examples.git
+If git cannot parse the repo for the directory and version, then it will print an error asking for '.git' to be specified as part of the argument. e.g. https://github.com/kubernetes/examples.git